-- (2) The association shall develop a system to levy and collect annual charges against any and all lot owners to defray expenses connected with the maintenance of common open space and recreational facilities located therein, and this system shall be set forth in the deed covenants or other legal instrument binding upon the lot owner and running with the land. - (3) The developer shall be responsible for its maintenance until at least 75% of the lots have been sold to individual lot owners, after which time the association shall be responsible for such maintenance, and this requirement shall be set forth in the deed covenants or other legal instrument binding upon the lot owner and running with the land. - (4) All proposed deed covenants and legal documents relating to such common open space shall be reviewed by the Town Attorney and the Planning Board and, if approved, shall be recorded in the Cumberland County Registry of Deeds and included or referred to in the deed of each lot. - (5) Some or all of the open space may be dedicated to the Town of Cumberland, subject to acceptance by the Town Council.
-Any such dedication shall be accomplished by deeds or other appropriate legal instruments acceptable to the Town Attorney. - (6) Some or all of the open space may be conveyed to a nonprofit, tax-exempt land trust or similar organization for conservation, passive recreation, or active recreational purposes.
+- (4) All proposed deed covenants and legal documents relating to such common open space space common open space shall be reviewed by the Town Attorney and the Planning Board and, if approved, shall be recorded in the Cumberland County Registry of Deeds and included or referred to in the deed of each lot. - (5) Some or all of the open space common open space may be dedicated to the Town of Cumberland, subject to acceptance by the Town Council.
+Any such dedication shall be accomplished by deeds or other appropriate legal instruments acceptable to the Town Attorney. - (6) Some or all of the open spacecommon open space may be conveyed to a nonprofit, tax-exempt land trust or similar organization for conservation, passive recreation, or active recreational purposes.
 Any such conveyance shall be accomplished by deeds or other appropriate legal instruments acceptable to the Town Attorney.